Navigation Home - AA-Fishing Lakes Fish

 Shoal bass, another native bass species to Alabama, are predominantly found in the Chattahoochee River and its tributaries in the southeastern part of the state.
 These powerful bass prefer rocky shoals and swift current areas.
 Anglers can use a variety of lures, including topwater baits, jigs, and crankbaits, to entice shoal bass strikes.
 Spring and early summer are the best times to target shoal bass as they become more active and aggressive.

-Bass Fishing Lakes in Alabama
+2024 Best Bass Fishing Lakes In Alabama

 You can find bass in most every lake in Alabama including Aliceville Lake, Bankhead Lake, Bartlett’s Ferry Reservoir, Bear Creek Reservoir, Big Creek Lake, Cedar Creek Reservoir, Gainesville Lake, Jones Bluff Reservoir, Jordan Lake, Lake Eufaula, Lake Guntersville, Lake Harding, Lake Martin, Lake Mitchell, Lake Oliver, Lake Tuscaloosa, Lake Wedowee, Lay Lake, Lewis Smith Lake, Logan Martin Lake, Millers Ferry Reservoir, Neely Henry Lake, Pickensville Lake, Pickwick Lake, R E Bob Woodruff Lake, R L Harris Reservoir, Smith Lake, Walter F. George Lake, Weiss Lake, West Point Lake, Wheeler Lake, William Bill Dannelly Reservoir, Wilson Lake, Yates Lake and many other lakes as well as ponds, creeks and rivers.